Vegan Blueberry Muffins (Updated)

 Q: Can I use lemon juice instead of vinegar?

 A: Since the acidic content of lemon juice is less when compared to vinegar you might have to double the quantity of vinegar.
-For example, if recipe calls for 1 teaspoon of vinegar, use 2 teaspoons of lemon juice.
+For example, if a recipe calls for 1 teaspoon of vinegar, use 2 teaspoons of lemon juice.

 Q: What is this lemon zest you are talking about?
 Is lemon zest and extract compulsory?